-Data / Parameter: MS% project activity
+MS% project activity

-Data unit: Fraction or percentage
+Fraction or percentage

-Description: Fraction of waste destined to the project AWMS
+Fraction of waste destined to the project AWMS

-Source of data used: BIOMASSA
+BIOMASSA

-Value applied: 100%
+100%

-Justification of the choice All manure will be destined to the project AWMS (anaerobic digesters) in the
+All manure will be destined to the project AWMS (anaerobic digesters) in the

-of data or description of farms.

-measurement methods

-and procedures actually

-applied:

-Any comment:
+farms.

 B.6.3 Ex-ante calculation of emission reductions:

 Baseline emissions were determined as described in section B.4.
 Project emissions and emissions reductions were determine through equations shown in section B.6.1.
 A summary of emission reductions for each farm are shown in Tables B.2 to B.11: